 Education Studies offers a broad liberal arts background coupled with a focus on the study of human learning and development, the history of education, teaching, school reform, and education policy.
-Concentrators choose a focus in either History/Policy or Human Development.
+Concentrators choose a focus in either History/Policy (advised by Luther Spoehr) or Human Development (advised by Jin Li).
 History/Policy provides the historical underpinnings and intellectual skills for students to think critically about education issues in a number of settings.
 Concentrators in Human Development learn about psychological, social, and cultural processes in a variety of contexts, including schools, families, peer groups, and neighborhoods, particularly in urban settings.
 Additionally, the department offers teacher certification programs in elementary and secondary education.

 Education Studies concentrators design a program that includes ten courses, of which at least eight are taken in the Education Department at Brown University.
 Within Education Studies, concentrators choose one of the two tracks, each designed to enable students to develop critical and creative skills for addressing issues surrounding children, schools, and education.

 |or EDUC 1110||Introductory Statistics for Education Research and Policy Analysis|

 |At least five Education courses in the chosen area of emphasis.||5|